 I made these for our flight to France earlier this year (which we missed…) but we enjoyed these wraps nonetheless.
 I purposely didn’t put tomatoes or avocado in here so that the wraps wouldn’t get soggy or get messy while traveling.
 Wrap these in foil and they can withstand being tossed in your bag (or in our case, an Uber ride to the airport and then directly home… sigh).

-The next four healthy lunch recipes are bowls, which are always easy to pack and eat later:
+The next four healthy lunch ideas are bowls, which are always easy to pack and eat later:

 Spring Broccolini, Kale & Quinoa Bowls